Gabri40/ComputationalIntelligence/log.md

 **Takeaways:**

-- Most important takeaway is making the board agnostic to the player index which i didn't do before as well as converting the board adn actions to a more compact representation (will be useful later when finally implementing DQL).
+- Most important takeaway is making the board agnostic to the player index which I didn't do before as well as converting the board adn actions to a more compact representation (will be useful later when finally implementing DQL).

 - The Q table was a good idea but the size of it is a problem.